skippy-io/skippy-io.github.io/README.md

 ## Publishing updates

-Any merge to `main` triggers the publication of the site.
+A merge to `main` triggers the publication of the site.